molML/s4-for-de-novo-drug-design/README.md

 # S4 for De Novo Drug Design

-Hello hello! :raising_hand_man: Welcome to the official repository of [Chemical Language Modeling with Structured State Spaces](https://chemrxiv.org/engage/chemrxiv/article-details/65b21e4766c1381729397ba7)!
+Hello hello! :raising_hand_man: Welcome to the official repository of [Chemical language modeling with structured state space sequence models](https://www.nature.com/articles/s41467-024-50469-9)!

 First things first, thanks a lot for your interest in our work and code :pray: Please consider starring :star: the repository if you find it useful &mdash; it helps us know how much maintenance we should do! :innocent: